Currently, all my services have been migrated to be online only.

 What do you need?

 You can use your phone, iPad or computer (PC or Mac).
 I usually recommend using headsets as they help to keep privacy.
-A good internet connection is needed for Skype or WhatsApp calls.
+A good internet connection is needed for Skype, WhatsApp and Zoom calls.
 In case of interruptions due to connection issues, don’t worry, we will have already worked out a plan B.

 Please allow yourself to find a quiet and private place from where you will call or log in.

 However, I do empathise with the current circumstances caused by the pandemic and certainly, there is room for flexibility in such moments of crisis.
 We can discuss how to find the right place in our initial call.

 Please do not take another call halfway through or engage in other activities like watching TV, eating etc.

 When it is time to get in touch with me in the agreed manner, I will be waiting for you to initiate the session.

 Please be aware that at the beginning of each session I will enquire where you are for safety reasons.

 The session time will be 50 minutes long, just the same as personal face to face ones.

 If you join later, the session will come to an end at the same time.